Fix: Wi-Fi is getting disconnected when a VPN connection is made

 - Fill out the details in the page that appears.
 However, select Windows (built-in) for the VPN provider drop-down menu.
 This assigns VPN Type as Automatic and Type of sign-in info to User name and password.

 - Fill out Connection name and Server name and address details.
 This will be availed from the VPN provider.

 - Scroll down the screen to enter you User name and Password in the slots provided.

 - Click on Save and close Setting.

 Click on the Wi-Fi symbol in the taskbar system tray.
 The VPN connection you just created should show here.
 You are now ready to go.

 We highly recommend CyberGhost, a leading VPN provider.
 With over 1000 servers worldwide and over 10 million users, you can acces different services whithout any problems.
-Get now CyberGhost (currently 50% off on all plans) on the official webpage.
+Get now CyberGhost (currently 77% off) on the official webpage.

 4. Update Windows